 “Caffeinated coffee,” he corrected her.
 “Even one bean will do.”

 Lydia said, “I think the man wants his coffee.”

 The girl went back inside in a huff.

+Lydia went down the short steps and approached his table.
 “You’re the man who saved my mother’s dog last night, aren’t you?”
-Lydia asked, coming down the short steps.

 “If his name is Dingo and he’s a heavy smoker, I am.”